TIMMYG Studios

 What is Tommy's Radio?

-A realistic radio communication system for FiveM servers featuring multi-channel operations, GPS tracking, emergency features, and a web-based dispatch panel.
+A realistic radio communication system for FiveM featuring multi-channel operations, GPS tracking, emergency alerts, and a web-based dispatch panel.
+The resource runs entirely on your server — it hosts its own voice server and dispatch panel on a port you configure.

 Core Features

-• Realistic Radio FX - Background sounds including gunshots, sirens, and helicopter engines
+• Realistic Radio FX — Configurable audio processing, background sounds (gunshots, sirens, helicopters)

-• Multi-Channel Operations - Scanning, conventional & trunking channels
+• Multi-Channel Operations — Conventional and trunked channels with scanning support

-• GPS System - Real-time tracking with status indicators
+• GPS Tracking — Real-time blips with vehicle context and emergency status indicators

-• Dispatch Panel - Web interface with desktop app support
+• Dispatch Panel — Web interface with desktop app, drag-and-drop unit management

-• 3D Audio - Nearby players can hear radio traffic (experimental)
+• 3D Audio — Nearby players hear radio traffic from your position (experimental)

 Radio Features